 All entries for the Gold Wing Award must be submitted via the secure online application form, making the entry process fast and easy.
 NBAA no longer accepts hardcopy entries.
 Be sure to review the entry rules below before applying.

-Winners will receive a $1,000 honorarium at the Media Kickoff Breakfast of the 2021 NBAA Business Aviation Convention & Exhibition (NBAA-BACE), to be held from Oct.
-12-14, in Las Vegas, NV.
-Co-authors of a winning entry will share honorarium.
+Winners will receive a $1,000 honorarium at the Media Kickoff Breakfast of the 2022 NBAA Business Aviation Convention & Exhibition (NBAA-BACE), to be held from Oct.
+18-20 in Orlando, FL.
+Co-authors of a winning entry will share the honorarium.

-- All entries must be submitted online via the secure web-based application.
+- All entries must be submitted online via the web-based application form.
 For articles originally published in print, applicants must submit articles in digital format (e.g., via URL or file upload).
 Hard copy entries will not be accepted.

-- If a password is required to access online entries, provide username and password with entry form.
+- If a password is required to access online entries, provide the username and password with the entry form.